READ TIME – 3 MINUTES

 What do exceptional rugby and sales teams have in common?
 They have a diversity and depth of skills, each used to the best effect in the ideal position within the team.
 A great leader will be able to identify and utilise the strengths of each individual.

-The strength of the team as a unit is key.
+The importance of team work.
 Jeff Taylor, senior VP at digital transformation company Pegasystems, also compares England’s success with key business principles in his LinkedIn article:

 “Everyone needs to be committed to a common goal, but some individuals are more forceful, able to push things through, while others are more strategic and agile, with the ability to get things done behind the scenes.